HomeWordPressBlogPricingDemoContactDocs

 Age assurance is the umbrella term many regulators use for the set of measures that ensure only appropriate ages access content or services.
 It can include both verification and estimation, as well as design choices (e.g. default settings, parental controls).
 When guidance says "age assurance," it often implies that you should choose a method that is effective in your context and proportionate to the risk, and that you should minimise data collection and retention.

-For child safety and compliance, the trend is toward effective age assurance (whether verification or estimation) that is privacy-preserving and auditable.
+For child safety and compliance, regulators expect effective age assurance (whether verification or estimation) that is privacy-preserving and auditable.
 Understanding these terms helps you pick the right method and communicate clearly with regulators and users.

 terminology